isaacnmm/pestpolicy-hugo2XX/content/posts/best-shark-vacuum-for-pet-hair/index.md

 layout: post
 ---
 Pet hair gets into our homes and almost goes unnoticeable.
 Conventional cleaning methods may not effectively remove pet hair from the floor, carpets, and upholstery.
-- Fortunately, Shark makes some of the [best](https://pestpolicy.com/best-cordless-vacuum-for-pet-hair/) vacuum cleaners for pet hair - such as this[Pet�groomer and�vacuum�cleaner](https://patents.google.com/patent/US9374982B2/en).
+- Fortunately, Shark makes some of the [best](https://pestpolicy.com/best-cordless-vacuum-for-pet-hair/) vacuum cleaners for pet hair - such as this[Petgroomer andvacuumcleaner](https://patents.google.com/patent/US9374982B2/en).
 So, which is the best shark vacuum for pet hair?
 In this guide, I have reviewed the seven best shark [vacuum cleaners ideal for pet hair](https://pestpolicy.com/best-cordless-vacuum-for-pet-hair/) removal.